skyv04/drafted-blog-posts/cyclecloud-flex-ib/index.md

 The above command adds a thousand RDMA-enabled nodes to the SLURM cluster in the HTC partition.
 You would make sure the number of nodes does not exceed the maximum HTC scale out size that was specified in the parameter file.

-4 - Monitoring the status of the cluster:
+4 - Monitor the status of the cluster:

 In case the `watch` command under point (1 -) above was interrupted or does not show a complete list of the newly added nodes, you might need to re-run it to see the full list of nodes and monitor their provisioning status.